Dedicated to you.

-“Ew!
-It’s the ugly monster!” one of the brats shrieked, pointing at me.
+“Ew!” one of the brats screams, pointing at me.
+“It’s the ugly monster!”

-She allows this at the table, but I can’t eat with a towel on my head in peace?
+The Ogress allows this at the table, but I can’t eat with a towel on my head in peace?

-“I said no talking!” the Ogress barked, glaring at me.
+“I said no talking!” the Ogress barks, glaring at me.
 “That applies to you, too!”

 “Anyway, I’ve decided that since this is also your house, there’s no reason for you to have a housekeeper.
 Ana will be here until Monday.
 Then you will look after everything, including meals and chores.”

-“And if you want to keep her, then you will pay her salary,” the Ogress stated.
+“And if you want to keep her, then you will pay her salary,” the Ogress states.
 “But since you don’t work, I see no point in her staying.
 The only service I will keep is Fredrick’s.”